pinf/loader-js/demos/JetpackExtension/README.md

 Demo
 ----

-  1. Drag or download [./extension/extension.xpi](https://github.com/pinf/loader-js/raw/master/demos/JetpackExtension/extension/extension.xpi) into a __Firefox 4__ browser.
+  1. Download and drag [./extension/extension.xpi](https://github.com/pinf/loader-js/raw/master/demos/JetpackExtension/extension/extension.xpi) into a __Firefox 4__ browser.
   2. Click on _mozilla icon_ at bottom right of status bar.

+NOTE: If running Firefox from a console you can also look for `browser.startup.homepage: ...` in the output.

 Usage
 -----